 Getting down to business on the day of Thanksgiving

-Now comes the real balancing act: cooking (and reheating) everything on the day of Thanksgiving, and getting it all on the table at the same time.
+Now comes the real balancing act in the game of cooking your first Thanksgiving: cooking (and reheating) everything on the big day, and getting it all on the table at the same time.

 This is the step that I struggled with for years!
 I would find myself frantically mashing potatoes while everyone else was sitting down to dinner, privately cursing my mismanaged time.